One of the first questions you ask yourself when you want to develop your business is: can I prospect by email?

 - Via a registration form and validation of the general conditions

-- By subscribing to a newsletter, precisely ticking the box, the email and associated data will be used or sold to a third party or partner.
+- By subscribing to a newsletter, ticking the box to give consent that your email address and associated data will be used or sold to a third party or partner.

 However, you may not, under any circumstances, email a person without their consent.
-The GDPR strictly forbids this.
+The GDPR strictly forbids it.

 It is therefore essential to know the source of your B2C data before launching any commercial approach.